Absolute Software (NASDAQ:ABST) Stock Rating Lowered by TD Securities

-TD Securities lowered shares of Absolute Software (NASDAQ:ABST) from a buy rating to a hold rating in a research report released on Wednesday, The Fly reports.
-TD Securities currently has $15.00 price target on the stock, down from their previous price target of $22.00.
+Absolute Software (NASDAQ:ABST) was downgraded by stock analysts at TD Securities from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, The Fly reports.
+They currently have a $15.00 target price on the stock, down from their previous target price of $22.00.
+TD Securities’ price objective would indicate a potential upside of 26.48% from the company’s previous close.

-Several other equities analysts also recently weighed in on the company.
-BMO Capital Markets lowered their target price on Absolute Software from $21.00 to $20.00 and set a market perform rating on the stock in a research report on Wednesday, May 12th.
-Raymond James lifted their price objective on Absolute Software from $18.00 to $19.00 and gave the company an outperform rating in a research report on Wednesday.
-Canaccord Genuity increased their target price on shares of Absolute Software from $20.00 to $22.00 and gave the stock a buy rating in a report on Wednesday, May 12th.
-Finally, National Bank Financial decreased their target price on shares of Absolute Software from C$21.00 to C$20.00 and set a sector perform rating on the stock in a research note on Thursday, May 13th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-Absolute Software currently has an average rating of Hold and an average target price of $18.75.
+Other equities research analysts have also recently issued research reports about the company.
+Canaccord Genuity increased their price target on Absolute Software from $20.00 to $22.00 and gave the company a “buy” rating in a report on Wednesday, May 12th.
+Raymond James lifted their target price on Absolute Software from $18.00 to $19.00 and gave the company an “outperform” rating in a report on Wednesday.
+BMO Capital Markets decreased their target price on Absolute Software from $21.00 to $20.00 and set a “market perform” rating for the company in a report on Wednesday, May 12th.
+Finally, National Bank Financial cut their price target on Absolute Software from C$21.00 to C$20.00 and set a “sector perform” rating on the stock in a research note on Thursday, May 13th.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the stock.
+The company currently has a consensus rating of “Hold” and a consensus target price of $18.75.

 About Absolute Software